Day 1 Setup Tasks - Zoom Phone at U-M

 • Zoom Phone defines “personal emergency address” as the physical location in which you will be primarily working, whether on campus or remote.
 Another way to think of it is your personal address is your personally verified “current location.”

-• Regardless of your work location, please enter your personal emergency address as your default emergency address.
+• Regardless of your work location, please enter your personal emergency address as your default.

-• All users: Make sure you follow the instructions below to enable location sharing on your device if you have the ability to do so.
+• All users: Make sure you follow the instructions below to enable location sharing on your device if you can do so.
 This gives emergency services the most accurate location information in case you need them.

 1. In the left navigation menu of the U-M Zoom web portal, select Phone.